1% supplemental retirement plan

 If your medical condition is expected to continue for at least one year, you may be eligible for a monthly disability benefit.
 For more information, contact PERA directly at 651-296-7460.

-You may, if receiving a monthly long-term disability benefit and upon request to the Human Resources director, request payment of severance pay for which you are eligible.
+You may, if receiving a monthly long-term disability benefit, request payment of severance pay for which you are eligible.

 If eligible for stability pay, you will receive a pro-rated stability payment at the same time actively-working employees receive their payments (in December each year).